Skip to main content

 The territorial water management

-Main issues of Water Resource Management
+Main issues in Water Resource Management

 In addition to the geographical disadvantages, Algeria is faced with high water resource exploitation and pollution.
 The current state of the water treatment infrastructure is unable to keep up with the levels of wastewater.
 The water transfer policy has furthered the preexisting unbalance between resource supply and demand.
-Moreover, rising urbanisation and coastal overexploitation have resulted in high contamination and salination levels of groundwater (PROGRESS, 2016).
+Moreover, rising urbanisation and coastal overexploitation have resulted in high contamination and salination levels of groundwater (Projet CREM, 2016).

 Our projects in Algeria